THE STORY OF

 School" occurs the day after this broadcast was made and in the story Fred

 appears in the same clothes he wore the night before.
+Two clips from

 Overall, this broadcast sucks in

 my opinion.
-Dino and Kelly do not get along very much at all, making
+Dino and Kelly do not get along very much at all; making

 this broadcast a form of retrogression for Cabel T-B. Unlike "Out